hook-lang/hook/README.md

 # The Hook Programming Language

-Hook is an imperative, cross-platform, dynamically typed scripting language that utilizes a mutable value semantics approach.
+Hook is a simple, cross-platform, dynamically typed scripting language that utilizes a mutable value semantics approach.
 It was developed from scratch using C and employs clear and simple techniques such as recursive descent parsing, stack-based virtual machine, and reference counting.

+> **Note**: Hook is currently in the early stages of development and should not be used in production environments at this time.

 ## What does it look like